For more than 30 years, serial killer Samuel Little went undetected as he terrorized women across the country, claiming upwards of 93 victims.

 As Little’s confessions are matched to existing cases and as new victims are identified, more murder indictments are being filed across the country.

 Now in failing health, Little continues to work with Texas Ranger James Holland to help identify his victims and detail his crimes.

-“Catching A Serial Killer: Sam Little” premieres Sunday, April 12 at 7/6c on Oxygen.
+Watch “Catching A Serial Killer: Sam Little” now on Oxygen.